microsoft/durabletask-mssql/docs/introduction.md

 ## FAQ

+**Q. Does this require Azure?**

+No. You can run on Azure if you want, but this provider was designed specifically to support running DTFx and Durable Functions in a non-Azure environment.
+In fact, it's the first production-grade provider that supports non-Azure deployments.

 **Q. When would I choose this over the Azure Storage provider?**

 * If you want to build cloud-agnostic apps - Microsoft SQL databases can be run [anywhere](#portability)